-Respondent's Affiliation with the University Executive University Administrator Student Dean of Students Faculty member Provost Administration or staff member who is not an executive employee and does not report directly to a vice president Provost or vice president of the division in which the respondent is employed (or the vice president's designee) Executive employee or direct report of a vice president University President Vice president or other direct report of the University President University President the responsible university administrator's original decision, adopt the sanction and resolution recommendation(s) of the review panel, and/or to determine an alternative outcome.
-In determining the appropriate sanction(s) and other remedies, the executive university administrator shall be guided by the considerations in section 5.9.1 and consult with other administrators as needed, including an attorney assigned by the Office of General Counsel, Human Resources, the EO/AA Director, and the Office of Academic Affairs, to ensure that any sanctions and/or remedies are appropriate to end the prohibited conduct and prevent further violation of this policy.
-Remedies may include offering remedies to the complainant and/or university community, implementing changes in programs and activities, providing training, and the imposition of any disciplinary sanctions, based on the investigative findings.
+Respondent's Affiliation with the University Executive University Administrator Student Dean of Students Faculty member Provost Administration or staff member who is not an executive employee and does not report directly to a Vice President Provost or Vice President of the division in which the respondent is employed (or the Vice President's designee) Executive employee or direct report of a Vice President University President Vice President or other direct report of the University President University President

+5.11.2 Upon receipt of the review panel report, the appropriate executive university administrator shall promptly review all of the information that was available to the review panel and then decide whether to remand the investigation to the OEO/AA for additional investigation, affirm the responsible university administrator's original decision, adopt the sanction and resolution recommendation(s) of the review panel, and/or to determine an alternative outcome.
+In determining the appropriate sanction(s) and other remedies, the executive university administrator shall be guided by the considerations in section 5.9.1 and consult with other neutral administrators as needed to ensure that any sanctions and/or remedies are appropriate to end the prohibited conduct and prevent further violation of this policy.
+Remedies may include offering remedies to the complainant and/or university community, implementing changes in programs and activities, providing training, and the imposition of any disciplinary sanctions.
+The executive university administrator may not base a decision on information not presented at the hearing unless the nature of that information is fairly communicated to the parties and a reasonable opportunity to respond is given.